 Trains to Worthing run from Victoria and London Bridge and take around 80 minutes.

 Essex seaside towns near to London

-It’s a case of go big or go home in Southend; the town is home to the longest pleasure pier in the world (a whopping 2.16km in total), which features its own passenger railway.
+It’s a case of go big or go home in Southend, one of the nearest seaside towns to London.
+The town itself is home to the longest pleasure pier in the world (a whopping 2.16km in total), which features its own passenger railway.
 The Sea Life Adventure aquarium and Adventure Island amusement park on the seafront should also provide family-friendly fun if you’re planning a day trip with little ‘uns.

 Ok, we’re definitely cheating now by listing an entire island, but Mersea is an excellent spot for a day trip, and not just for the colourful beach huts that line the shore.
-The beaches are excellent, and the island boasts its own vineyard, nature reserve, and oyster fishery.
+An excellent day trip to the seaside from London, the beaches at this coastal town are excellent, and the island boasts its own vineyard, nature reserve, and oyster fishery.
 The only peril here is being cut off from the mainland when the tide comes in, so do plan your visit with a little care!